Vaskaran/PythonBookcamp/README.md

 # PythonBookcamp
-The codes from the book Python Bookcamp
+The codes from the book Python Bookcamp.
-Codes are organized chapterwise.